 - Inspection staff is certified to the requirements of the American Society of Nondestructive Testing Standard ASNT TC 1A

-- With thousands of cylinders tested in the United States, Canada, and Australia we have a proven track record for high quality nondestructive testing services and safety.
+- With thousands of cylinders tested in North America and overseas we have a proven track record for high quality nondestructive testing services and safety.

 Our Client Base

 Acoustic emission testing in this application has been carried out for a large number of clients including:

 In addition to the details of our Special Permits for an equivalent level of safety granted by government regulators, TISEC also follows the following standards: